priyagaire/SimpleHtmlproject/README.md

 # After that make another folder name assets
 # Create two folders inside assets the folder name js css
 # Create a file name style.css
+# Link the css and Js file in the index file and start coding